whiteSHADOW1234/MergeSVG/README.md

 2. Upload one or more SVG files to the right sidebar.
 3. Drag and drop the uploaded SVGs onto the canvas.
 4. Customize the canvas background using the left control panel (optional).
-5. Move, and arrange SVGs to create your composition.
+5. Move, resize, and arrange SVGs to create your composition.
 6. Click "**Export Merged SVG**" to download your final merged SVG file.
 7. Star this repo ~ :smile: